Vonfry/dotfiles/readme.md

 ## Lang

+All languages tools use nix-shell to install and export into environment per-project.
+Here list languages support in editor.

 - orgmode & latex
-- C/C++ - clang/llvm
+- C/C++
-- Haskell - ghc & cabal ( without stack ) & nix
+- Haskell - main lang
 - Coq
 - Rust
+- elixir
-- Perl
+- ~~Perl~~
 - ~~Lisp~~
 - ~~Ruby~~
 - ~~R~~
-- Python3(only interperter)
+- Python3 - only interperter
 - ~~Web - js, html, css/sass, ts~~

 The other languages are also supposed in system and editor, but they aren't used